Administrative Manual / Policies Revised: September 2012

 Calculations for indirect cost recovery rates for Federal grants are based on the total amount of salaries and wages paid to all employees of the institution, together with expenditures for operation and maintenance of physical plant, depreciation and use allowances, library, and administration expenses for academic units.
 This calculated indirect cost rate for Norwich University is periodically evaluated by the Office of Naval Research, which sets the allowable rate for fully funded Federal awards.
 Because the Federal government has "capped" certain expenses that comprise the indirect cost base, the University does not recover the full amount of indirect costs incurred.
 This limitation makes it even more important to recover indirect costs at the federally approved rate on sponsored projects.

-The University’s negotiated indirect cost rate should be applied to the modified total direct cost base of all research proposal and award budgets on which it is allowed.
+The University’s negotiated indirect cost rate should be applied to the salary and wages cost base of all research proposal and award budgets on which it is allowed.
 Reductions in the approved indirect cost rate should occur only when mandated by specific program restrictions or when approved in advance by the Senior Vice President for Academic Affairs (SVPAA).

 Distribution and Use of Recovered Indirect Costs (RICs)